 Marketing and Communications Data: This is your preferences in receiving marketing information and other information from us.

 Standard User Data: Profile data, marketing preferences and contact details

-Special Category Data: Special categories of personal data including race, ethnic origin and politics
+Special Category Data: Special categories of personal data including health data.

 We may also aggregate data to enable research or analysis so that we can better understand and serve you and others.
 For example, we may conduct research on your demographics and usage.
 Although this aggregated data may be based in part on Personal Data, it does not identify you personally.
 We may share this type of anonymous data with others, including service providers, our affiliates, agents and current and prospective business partners.